-- Configuring the Web DLP Policy, page 125

-- Selecting web DLP policy destinations, page 129

-- Defining web DLP policy owners, page 131
+- Configuring the Web DLP Policy, page 125 - Defining web DLP policy owners, page 131

 Use the Destinations tab of the Policy Management > Web DLP Policy page in the Data Security module of the Forcepoint Security Manager to select one or more websites to include in the policy.
 When the system detects that someone is posting sensitive data to those websites, it triggers the policy.